ConnorDonegan/connordonegan.github.io/florida.markdown

 #### Race as ideology of social fitness

 The supposed "healthfulness" of the prison population was a recurring, and highly contentious, theme of both administrative reports and political debate.
 In official reports and professional conferences, Florida prison officials aped the latest pseudo-scientific theories of race and social fitness to naturalize the prevalence of death and disability among prisoners in their custody.
-Prison officials repeatedly claimed---against all available data---that the death rate among prisoners was less than that among "free citizens."
+Prison officials repeatedly claimed---against the available data---that the death rate among prisoners was less than that among "free citizens."
 Not only were death rates higher than among the Florida population, but the age distribution of the prison population renders the comparison absurd: most prisoners who died were in the early years of adulthood.

 The stem-and-leaf plot below presents the age of each prisoner who died between the years of 1905 and 1909.
 The deaths are broken into five-year age groups; the first line includes all deaths for ages 10--14, the second line includes all deaths for ages 15--19, and so on.
 The digits to the left of the vertical lines represent the first digit in the ages of the prisoners who died; each digit to the right represents the second digit in their age.
 So 1 \| 4 indicates that one fourteen year-old prisoner died; so too did four of age eighteen (1 \| 8888) and five of age nineteen  (1 \| 99999).
 Most prisoners who died were in their twenties or early thirties; 75% of in-custody deaths were of persons under age 35.